rmsmportier/CMSCI120Base/chapter2.md

 test_output_contains("This is a string", pattern=False, no_output_msg = "Take a look at the instructions and try again")

+test_function("print", index=1,
+            not_called_msg = "Did you call print?",
+            incorrect_msg = "Make sure a valid string is passed to print statement.
+Look at hint to help you identify.")

 success_msg("Good job!
 It is important that the quotes at both end of string are the same type of quote.")

 ```